open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 With server-side flags, we can assume that evaluating a feature flag is a _relatively_ fast operation.
 In some scenarios a flagging decision can be made in-process (a very fast operation).
 If that's not possible then flag evaluation is typically a quick service call - akin to making a DB query or calling a remote cache.

 This situation is quite different with client-side flags.
 It's typically not possible to evaluate a flagging decision locally.
 Local evaluation would require the full feature flagging ruleset to be exposed to the client, something many organizations are not comfortable with.
-Additionally, flag evaluation may require additional context that's simply not available on the client at the time of evalution.
+Additionally, flag evaluation may require additional context that's simply not available on the client at the time of evaluation.

-This means that a client-side flag evalution requires a backend call.
+This means that a client-side flag evaluation requires a backend call.
 Unfortunately we should also anticipate the latency for such a call to be slow, particularly if our users are behind a spotty internet connection.
 In fact, with a native mobile app we have to handle a fully disconnected client.

 ### Pre-evaluation